ameliarw/Chem-308/rulesmatlab.md

 {% include mathjax.html %}
 # Selection Rules:

-This is the code used to determine which transitions are allowed.
+This is the code used to determine which transitions are allowed in the simple harmonic oscillator.
 ```Matlab
 function rules(n)
 %remember, n refers to the number of eigenvectors generated